Robin, Swan and Swift

 How parents can be involved in home learning

-We appreciate parental support with reading and homework.
-We want to ensure that all children are proficient in their times tables and basic maths facts so these need to be practised regularly (please speak to your class teacher or check the school website if you require any learning aids for home learning).
+We appreciate parental support with general reading, spelling and homework.
+We want to ensure that all children are proficient in their times tables and basic maths facts, so these need to be practised regularly.
+Homework will be set on google classroom each Friday.
+Work should be submitted by the following Wednesday.

 English Key Skills